bella-cockrell/tic-tac-toe/readme.md

 ## Setup
-Once you have run `git clone` on the files (see Github's instructions), `cd` to the directory where you have cloned the files, then run:
+Once you have run `git clone` on the files (see Github's instructions), open up your terminal (in iTerm or VSCode), `cd` to the directory where you have cloned the files, then run:

 `bundle`

 then

 `ruby lib/main.rb`

+Make sure that your font it set to monospace, or the output will look strange.